Sons of Anarchy: Soundtracks

 Three EP soundtracks have been released by 20th Century Fox Records, on iTunes, featuring songs from each series.
-The first five-song EP, entitled Sons of Anarchy: North Country – EP, was released on September 8, 2009, and featured the full version of the Emmy Award nominated theme song "This Life".
-A second five-song EP, entitled Sons of Anarchy: Shelter – EP, was released on November 24, 2009, while a third six-song EP, entitled Sons of Anarchy: The King is Gone - EP, was released on November 23, 2010.
+The first five-song EP, titled Sons of Anarchy: North Country – EP, was released on September 8, 2009, and featured the full version of the Emmy Award nominated theme song "This Life".
+A second five-song EP, titled Sons of Anarchy: Shelter – EP, was released on November 24, 2009, while a third six-song EP, titled Sons of Anarchy: The King is Gone - EP, was released on November 23, 2010.

 In November 2011, selected highlights from the EPs and new tracks were released in Songs of Anarchy: Music from Sons of Anarchy Seasons 1–4, followed up by Sons of Anarchy: Songs of Anarchy Vol. 2 released in November 2012, Sons of Anarchy: Songs of Anarchy Vol. 3 released in December 2013, and Sons of Anarchy: Songs of Anarchy Vol. 4 released in February 2015.

 Katey Sagal, who played Gemma Teller Morrow on the show, recorded two songs for the soundtracks.